Residents and Fellows

 Dr. Olujimi Ajijola, left, with Edward Jean-Louis and Christine Frye and Emily Duncan, who performed CPR on Jean-Louis after he collapsed on the basketball court in 2016.

-Trailblazer spotlight
+Trailblazer Spotlight

 DR. OLUJIMI AJIJOLA